Estimated read time: 9 minutes

 Personal branding tips as part of companies

 Some companies seem afraid of personal brands.
 I find that interesting and even puzzling.
 Having strong personal brands in-house can help the business and the person.
-On LinkedIn, there’s a real advantage to sharing content from personal profiles over brand pages.

 Sometimes, it comes down to perceived control.
 Who owns the brands?
 And some employers want to own brands.
 Or at least they want to feel like they are in control.
 But who actually owns brands?